Guest Posts

 Background

 Foreign body (FB) impaction accounts for 4% of emergency endoscopies in clinical practice.
 Flexible endoscopy (FE) is recommended as the first-line therapeutic option because it can be performed under sedation, is cost-effective, and is well tolerated.
-Rigid endoscopy (RE) under general anesthesia is less used but may be advantageous in some circumstances.
-The aim of the study was to compare the efficacy and safety of FE and RE in esophageal FB removal.
+Rigid endoscopy (RE) under general anesthesia is less utilized but may be advantageous in certain situations.
+The goal of this study was to compare the effectiveness and safety of FE and RE in the removal of esophageal FBs.

 Methods

-PubMed, MEDLINE, Embase, and Cochrane databases were consulted matching the terms &#;Rigid endoscopy AND Flexible endoscopy AND foreign bod*&#;.
-Pooled effect measures were calculated using an inverse-variance weighted or Mantel-Haenszel in random effects meta-analysis.
-Heterogeneity was evaluated using I2 index and Cochrane Q test.
+The authors consulted the PubMed, MEDLINE, Embase, and Cochrane databases, searching for the terms 'Rigid endoscopy AND Flexible endoscopy AND foreign bod*'.
+Pooled effect measures were computed using an inverse-variance weighted or Mantel-Haenszel method in a random effects meta-analysis, and heterogeneity was assessed via the I2 index and the Cochrane Q test.

 Results